cordwella/cordwella.github.io/index.md

 Evolution of surface density for a disc with a $M_p/M_{th} = 0.25$ planet, $h_p = 0.05$ and $\Sigma_0 = (R/R_p)^{-1.5}$.

+The first paper of my PhD, [Early stages of gap opening by planets in protoplanetary discs (Cordwell & Rafikov, 2024)](https://arxiv.org/abs/2407.01728), is available as a preprint on ArXiv.

 ### Available codes and data

 [Vortensity Driven Evolution of Protoplanetary Discs](https://github.com/cordwella/vortensity_evolution) This is an implementation of the semi-analytical angular momentum deposition model from Cimerman and Rafikov (2021) and its related surface density reconstruction algorithm from Cimerman and Rafikov (2023).
 It models the initial evolution of a disc with an injected sub-thermal mass protoplanet.
 The vortensity solver can solve for surface densities with an arbitary perscribed vortensity in a barotropic disc.

-A linear surface density evolution model will be added to this repository in conjunction with an upcoming paper.
+It also includes implementations of the surface density evolution solutions from Cordwell & Rafikov, 2024.

 ### Previous publications (from undergraduate/honours projects)
 - [Asteroid Lightcurves from the MOA-II Survey: a pilot study (2022)](https://academic.oup.com/mnras/article/514/2/3098/6547784)